katydid/proofs/CONTRIBUTING.md

 ## How to start

-1. Create a pull request on master
+1. Create a pull request on main
 2. Add yourself to the AUTHORS file
 3. Make sure the github action that automatically checks your proofs passes.
 4. Wait for at least one approval from a reviewer